Medical and surgical retina

 The retina is responsible for sharp, central vision essential for tasks like reading, driving, and recognizing fine details.
 Disorders of the retina can impact this critical tissue and potentially impair vision, with some conditions being severe enough to lead to blindness.

-How do I know if my retina is damaged?
+How do I know if I have a retinal problem?

 Can the retina heal itself?

-Damaged retinal cells do not heal or regenerate, which is a significant challenge for those who have lost vision due to traumatic injuries or conditions like macular degeneration, retinitis, or diabetic retinopathy.
+Damaged retinal cells do not heal or regenerate, which is a significant challenge for those who have lost vision due retinal diseases like macular degeneration, retinal detachment or diabetic retinopathy.

 If a retinal detachment is not promptly addressed, it can lead to further detachment of the retina, significantly increasing the risk of permanent vision loss or blindness.